utkarshg1/TwitterBot/README.md

 # TwitterBot
-TwitterBot using Celinium and WebDriver
+TwitterBot using Selinium and WebDriver